tdrhq/bknr.cluster/README.md

 But also, the [Raft Consensus Protocol](https://en.wikipedia.org/wiki/Raft_(algorithm))

 I attempted building Raft from scratch in Lisp.
-But which it's not that impossible, it seemed like more effort than I wanted to.
+But while it's not that impossible, it seemed like more effort than I wanted to.
 Plus, there's a big issue with GC pauses: A CL GC pause might make it look like a leader is unavailable, which might make a switch happen, and we